Strike action taking off at Heathrow?

-Scores of Heathrow baggage handlers from two separate companies are gearing up for strike action mainly over pay.
+Heathrow baggage handlers from two separate firms angry over pay

 Specialist baggage handlers at Global Baggage Solutions Ltd, who are responsible for finding and repatriating lost baggage for distraught passengers at Heathrow, have rejected a paltry pay offer of only 32 pence an hour for 2020, after which their employer refused to negotiate.
 Also angered by the company refusing to put forward any pay offer at all for 2019, the baggage handlers are now preparing for strike action.

 Unite has called two four-day strikes, with the first set to take place from Sunday, February 2 to Wednesday, February 5 and the second strike from February 22 to February 25.

 Unite is seeking an increase in pay to ensure all workers receive the London Living Wage of £10.75 an hour and senior handlers receive a higher payment.

 Commenting on the Global Baggage Solutions Ltd dispute, Unite regional officer Clare Keogh said, “Heathrow passengers need to be aware that if their baggage is mislaid, it could disappear forever while our members are on strike.”

 “Our members will no longer accept low pay and this dispute is completely a result of the refusal by Global Baggage Solutions to negotiate,” she added.

 “Our members are taking strike action as a last resort as life is becoming a daily struggle to survive on poverty pay rates.